 Day 1: Calgary, Alberta / Banff

-Day 3: Banff National Park—Moraine Lake / Lake Louise
+Day 3: Banff National Park—Moraine Lake / Lake Louise Gondola

 Early risers know that greeting the dawn is the secret to a quiet encounter with the Canadian Rockies, and we head out for a peaceful sunrise experience of Moraine Lake and the Valley of the Ten Peaks, one of the most famous settings in the Canadian Rockies.
 The lake's vivid blue-green color is the result of light refracting off the rock flour (fine particles of silt) in the glacier run-off that flows into it.
 The Rockpile Trail, a short path along the glacial moraine to the top of the natural dam, leads to a vista of the lake and surrounding peaks known as the “Twenty Dollar View,” capturing the scene featured on the back of a former issue of the Canadian $20 bill.
 Along the forested Lakeshore Trail, we admire striking views of Mount Fay and Fay Glacier.
 Along with the fir, spruce and pine trees that blanket the valley are thick groves of larches, a deciduous conifer that turns bright gold in fall before it drops its needles.
 Those who wish may continue hiking to Consolation Lakes, a gentle ascent along Babel Creek to two glistening lakes in an alpine basin.

-After breakfast, depart for the Icefields Parkway, one of the world's most scenic drives.
-Here, the journey is the destination, and we'll take a packed lunch for flexibility, allowing us to stop when and where we wish at some of the many classic vistas along our route.
+After breakfast, depart for the Icefields Parkway, one of the world's most spectacular drives.
+Here, the journey is the destination, and we have flexibility to stop when and where we wish at some of the many classic vistas along our route.
 Near-vertical peaks rise on either side, with waterfalls coursing off glaciers into shadowed gorges.
 Along the way, we'll visit striking Peyto Lake with its bright turquoise waters tinted by suspended rock flour that pours in from surrounding glaciers.
-Continuing north, enter Jasper National Park to reach Athabasca Glacier, the largest accessible tongue of ice flowing off the mighty Columbia Icefield, which crowns the Continental Divide.
-Learn about glacial activity on a short hike to the toe of the rapidly receding glacier.
-Heading south again to reach Bow Lake, we'll survey a peaceful sunset over Bow Glacier after day trippers have departed.
+We also stop to admire Crowfoot Glacier and Bow Glacier, reflected in the waters of Bow Lake.

-Early risers know that greeting the dawn is the secret to a quiet encounter with the Canadian Rockies, and our Expedition Leader offers a sunrise walk before we follow the Trans-Canada Highway westward, tracing the route of Canada's rich railway history over Kicking Horse Pass to reach Yoho National Park.
-Just over the border in British Columbia, Yoho is less well known than neighboring Banff but equally stunning.
+After our walk, we head out to explore more of the park.
+On the British Columbia side of the Canadian Rockies, Yoho is less well known than neighboring Banff National Park but equally stunning.
 Its name comes from a Cree Indian word meaning “awe” or “wonder.”
 Renowned for its vertical rock walls, waterfalls and dizzying peaks, Yoho was sculpted over millennia by ice and water.
-Witness that power at work on a visit to Takkakaw Falls, Canada's second highest at 1,224 feet.
+Witness that power at work on a visit to Takakkaw Falls, Canada's second highest at 1,224 feet.
 The narrow white ribbon is glacial meltwater from the Waputik Icefield, and it sounds like deafening thunder when the volume is high.

 Day 6: Helicopter Flight to Bugaboo Lodge—Alpine Hiking

 This morning we make a scenic two-hour drive to the heliport that is our jumping-off point into one of North America's most dramatic wild realms.
 Crossing into BC, we drop down into the Rocky Mountain Trench, a thousand-mile-long valley on the western flank of the Rockies that extends from northern Montana to the Yukon.
 In 1807, David Thompson—renowned fur trader, surveyor and mapmaker, and one of Canada's greatest explorers—was tasked by the North West Company to open up a trading route to the Pacific Northwest, and he became the first European to find the confluence of the Kicking Horse and Columbia rivers near the present-day town of Golden.
 At this juncture, we turn south to follow the Columbia to the helipad near Spillimacheen, where we depart on a 10-minute flight to our wilderness lodge.

 Over two more full days, explore a part of the greater Canadian Rockies that very few people get to see.
 The Columbia Mountains are comprised of the Cariboo, Monashee, Selkirk and Purcell ranges, all of which are world-famous helicopter skiing destinations.
 Bugaboo Lodge, in the Purcells, was the original heli-ski base, and its summer hiking offerings are equally spectacular.
 Each morning, we take to the sky to access the awe-inducing heights of Bugaboo Provincial Park.
 Several guided hikes of varying lengths and ability levels are offered each day.
 The helicopter provides transfers to remote valleys and high alpine meadows where we walk over trailless terrain, stopping for lunch at a spot of special beauty.
 Amid the dazzling scenery, keep an eye out for wildlife: we might see marmot, ground squirrel, pika, mountain goat, golden eagles, or possibly moose or grizzly bear.
 Choose to stay out all day, moving to a different hiking area in the afternoon, or return earlier to relax at the lodge and indulge in the sauna, steam room and hot tub, or book a massage (additional cost) to reward your efforts.
-Each evening, dinner is served family-style as we join our Expedition Leaders and local guides for convivial conversation.
+Each evening, dinner is served family-style as we join our Expedition Leader and local guides for convivial conversation.

 Day 9: Banff / Transfer to Calgary / Depart